Spotify: Car Thing

 Spotify first announced a voice-activated music-streaming gadget for cars in May 2019.
 Named the Car Thing, it represents the music-streaming service's first entry into hardware devices.
 In early 2020, as part of filings to the Federal Communications Commission (FCC), submitted images of the device that make it seem much more like a miniature infotainment screen.
 In April 2021, Spotify rolled out its own voice assistant with the hands-free wake word: "Hey Spotify".
 Using this, users can perform various actions such as pulling playlists, launching radio stations, playing or pausing songs.
 This voice-based virtual assistant may be intended more towards Spotify's own hardware such as its "Car Thing".
+The company discontinued the device in July 2022.
+In May 2024 Spotify sent out announcements to Car Thing owners, stating that the hardware would fully stop working on 9 December 2024.

+Security

+Ahead of Spotify Wrapped 2024, Spotify changed its API so that modded versions of the client would not work.

+Social Media

+Spotify had added social media-related features to its platform, especially to compete for ad revenue and to increase its media-related users.
+Spotify users, like on other social media websites, can share playlists, do direct messaging, have a discovery feed, comment on podcasts, share playlists including collaborative ones, do polls and Q&As through podcasters, follow friends and artists, create artist profiles, have a 'for you page', and create a user profile.

+Artists through Spotify can sell tickets to their music venue, promote their merchandise, add their videos as stories through Spotify clips, and promote new releases of their work through countdown pages.
+Spotify also has a 'blend' feature in which two users' music preferences are mixed in a shared playlist.
+Spotify users can also 'jam' sessions where users can create and contribute live music playing sessions with their Spotify friends.
+Spotify Wrapped had generated two billion impressions worldwide, and more ninety million Spotify users share their Spotify Wrapped statistics online, especially through social media.